Is Amazon Prime Pantry Worth It? 5 Things You Need to Know

 Convenience is the main reason to use Prime Pantry.
 You don’t have to leave your house, you can shop at your own leisure, and everything gets dropped off right at your doorstep.
-It’s great value for students (who get discounted Prime memberships) and supremely useful for those who don’t have cars and don’t want to walk back from the supermarket with ten bags of groceries.
+It’s a great value for students (who get discounted Prime for Students memberships) and supremely useful for those who don’t have cars and don’t want to walk back from the supermarket with heavy bags of groceries.

-Prime Pantry is NOT the best way to save money on groceries.
-It’s convenient, but that convenience comes at a cost — namely, flat-rate shipping and the lack of generic brands.
-The four-day shipping is also a bit disappointing.
-Only you can decide if the convenience is worth it.
+Prime Pantry is NOT a way to save money on groceries.
+It’s convenient, but that convenience comes at a cost—namely, flat-rate shipping and the lack of generic brands.
+The four-day shipping is also a bit disappointing, but not a deal-breaker.

 If Prime Pantry isn’t for you, Amazon Prime is still worth getting for other reasons.
 Perhaps the benefits of Amazon Prime Day, the fact that you can share your Amazon Prime with family, or the convenient Amazon Prime Reading will convince you to become a member.